CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 <working with the decoded string>
 ```

-Bytecode above is the pattern of string decryption.
+Bytecode above is the pattern of the string decryption.
 It's certain that `ESKID.b` is the method for string decryption in this case.

-So let's dig deeper into the method `ESKID.b` .
+So let's dig deeper into the method `ESKID.b` :

 ![decryption_process](decryption_process.png)

 Screenshot above is the last part of `ESKID.b`'s CFG.

-As your seen, there are plenty of annoying junk codes.
-But after analyzing the crucial part of the CFG above, we can still notice that there is a loop which traverses every `char` of the obfuscated string.
-Obviously this is simply the encrypting routine.
+As your seen, there are plenty of junk codes.
+But after analyzing the crucial part of the CFG above, we can still observe that there is a loop which traverses every `char` of the obfuscated string.
+Obviously this is the encrypting routine.

-Before we get started to investigate this loader, we've found that the developers' of the loader use XOR to encrypt files when passing them through network (you can wait for further write-ups about that).
-In this case, we assume that the encryption algorithm is also XOR.
-In fact, it works. (lmfao)

 A simple kotlin *decryptor* implementation for this case would look like this: